You may also like..

 • Have your heaviest and most filling meal during lunchtime

 These principles will help you curate a diet that nourishes your body and improves your health.
+Remember, the Ayurvedic diet is all about combining mind, body and soul.

-How does Ayurvedic Diet Plan work?
+7-Day Ayurvedic Diet Plan

 Before starting your Ayurvedic diet, you must try to identify your dosha.
 You can get in touch with an expert in Ayurvedic medicine to understand your dominant dosha.
 Only when you know your dosha will you be able to pick the things you can include in your diet.
 The expert usually recommends a combination of foods you can have throughout the day as a part of your meals.